gcccheng/wugui/cvenglish.md

 Gang is a self-motivated engineer who believes that continuous learning and the ability to rapidly adopt new technologies are essential qualities of a modern infrastructure professional.
 Throughout his career, he has proactively built expertise in designing and operating large-scale systems through hands-on projects, professional certifications, technical workshops, conferences, courses, and collaboration with industry peers.
 His dedication and technical depth were formally recognized when he was named the **Red Hat Certified Professional of the Year 2024**, the sole global recipient of the award.

-Beyond his strong foundation in Red Hat technologies, Gang has expanded his skills across DevOps engineering, platform engineering, and site reliability engineering.
+Beyond his strong foundation in Red Hat technologies, Gang has expanded his skills across DevOps engineering, platform engineering, and site reliability engineering, regardless of title, Gang adapts to what the team and environment require.
 His experience spans on-premises data centers, cloud-native platforms, and high-performance computing environments.
+He has also worked closely with security leaders to ensure that Kubernetes and DevOps platforms meet modern security and compliance expectations, gaining hands-on experience with implementing practical security controls and supporting audit readiness efforts.
 At the University of Oslo, he contributed to the build-out and operation of the institution’s HPC cluster—working with distributed compute nodes, NVIDIA GPU servers, high-speed interconnects, and Slurm-based job scheduling—laying the groundwork for his later specialization in distributed systems and large-scale infrastructure reliability.

-He has worked in both small and large engineering teams, taking on roles such as System Administrator, Infrastructure Engineer, DevOps Engineer, Developer Experience (DevEx) Engineer, and Platform Engineer—often combining responsibilities depending on project needs.
-Regardless of title, Gang adapts to what the team and environment require.

 With over a decade of hands-on experience across diverse IT infrastructure environments, he has successfully delivered stable, high-performance platforms, created value for stakeholders, and collaborated closely with developers, researchers, and cross-functional teams.
 His strong communication skills, structured thinking, and collaborative mindset continue to enable him to drive meaningful contributions in complex engineering organizations.

 ## Employment
 `2025–Present`